 If I hit the mountains in two weeks when the fires slow and the air clears it’ll give me 1.5 weeks to recover.
 That might be perfect for acclimation

 Being practical, tiger.
 What is best for training, what is best for the kids.
 For family.
 I don’t think driving that far on a hope is the best decision for training right now

 I’ll hit the treadmill this weekend 5 hrs Saturday and 3 Sunday.
 Kill me now

 So, it’s the dreadmill.
 Sea level cowboys sometimes do think clearly.

-GRATITUDE We bought the Nordic Track in the Spring when the threat of a real lock-down was real, when parks and trails were closed amidst the nascent ravages of Covid 19; when we heard reports of authorities tracking runners with their Strava to fine them for leaving their houses over in Europe, presumably trying to keep from going insane.
-We didn’t care about jogging trails then, we would just run the mountain at night, screw the authorities.
+GRATITUDE We bought the Nordic Track in the Spring when the threat of a lock-down was real, when parks and trails were closed amidst the nascent ravages of Covid 19; when we heard reports of authorities tracking runners with their Strava to fine them for leaving their houses over in Europe, runners presumably trying to keep from going insane.
+We didn’t care about jogging trails then, we would just run the mountain at night, ignore the authorities.
 But if it came down to an actual martial-law type sequestration, we would be ready.
-Now, with the world burning around us, with horror stories of death and destruction all around, she runs…with the treadmill fan, and the oscillating fan, and the breeze of the air purifier that hums away 24-7 these days, all creating a defensible space of fresh air that allows one more endurance-push of training.
+Now, with the world burning, with horror stories of death and destruction all around, she runs…with the treadmill fan, and the oscillating fan, and the breeze of the air purifier that hums away 24-7 these days, all creating a defensible space of fresh air that allows one more endurance-push of training.
 For a woman dedicated beyond what any normal person would consider rational; for just one more day.